 - Become involved with the UTAS south Environment Collective group or a Tasmanian University Student Association club or society with a focus on the natural environment.

 - Get involved with your local Landcare or environmental group such as Conservation Volunteers, or start your own group!
 Your local council may also have a Bushcare or environmental group you can join.

 - Try planting native species in your garden at home to create habitats for local wildlife; native birds, mammals, reptiles and insects all need native habitat to survive.

-- The Department of the Environment regularly update a calendar of environmentally related events.
-Find an event that you are interested in and get some local participation happening in your area!
+- The Department of the Environment regularly update a calendar on environmentally related events.
+Also, Inspiring Tasmania list events and citizen science projects.
+Find an event or a project that you are interested in and get some local participation happening in your area!